 The reasoning is that the bankruptcy legislation was designed to offer people a second opportunity, not to penalize them indefinitely.
 If a mix of poor luck and bad decisions has ruined your financial situation and you don’t anticipate it improving in the next five years, bankruptcy may be your best option.

 Even if you do not meet the criteria for bankruptcy, there is always hope for debt relief.
 A debt management program, a debt consolidation loan, or debt settlement are all options.
-Get online advice for deciding the best possible way for you.
+Get online legal advice for deciding the best possible way for you.

 What Are the Most Common Reasons for Filing for Bankruptcy?